webxdc/webxdc_docs/src/shared_state/crdts.md

 In practice the order of applications will matter, especially when dealing with data structures like lists or arrays.
 If two concurrent operations append items to the end of a list then it's reasonable to insert them in an arbitrary sequence.
-Most would agree, however, that an another append operation occurring after those two would rightfully be placed at the end of the list.
-Such types must encode enough information to allow peeers to determine the correct order of a sequence, and must also define strategies for resolving any possible dispute.
+For example:

+1. _Alice_ and _Bob_ both try to add elements to their local copies of an empty list (`let list = []`)
+    * Alice does `list.push(5)`
+    * Bob does `list.push(7)`
+2. When they become aware of each others edits it would be valid to automatically resolve the concurrent changes as either `[5, 7]` or `[7, 5]`, at least under most circumstances
+3. Now, if _Charlie_ comes along, learns of both changes, and then tries to append yet another item, most would expect it to be added to the end:
+    * Charlie does `list.push(11)`
+4. Valid outcomes are either `[5, 7, 11]` or `[7, 5, 11]`

+As described in the last section of this chapter, there are techniques to differentiate between these two types of circumstance, identifying which operations are concurrent or consecutive.
+In order to automatically resolve such conflicts when concurrent operations do occur, such types must also define deterministic strategies to allow all participants to choose the same ordering out of a set of all possible options.
-The topic of how popular CRDT libraries implement these mechanisms is very interesting, but unfortunately beyond the scope of this document.
+The topic of how popular CRDT libraries implement these mechanisms is very interesting, but unfortunately beyond the scope of this particular section.
 As a prospective user of such a library the important thing to understand is that they do typically encode some opinions about the correct way to interpret such concurrent operations.

 ## Expectations